GlobalcachingEU/GAPP/README.md

 Note
 =============
-GAPPSF project is a project that is in development and not functional yet.
+GAPPSF is in beta stage and included within the GAPP setup.